I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/ns-winddiui-_devqueryprint_info.md

 Spooler-supplied size, in bytes, of the DEVQUERYPRINT_INFO structure.

-`cchErrorStr`

-Spooler-supplied size, in bytes, of the string buffer pointed to by <b>pszErrorStr</b>.

-`cchNeeded`

-Driver-supplied length, in bytes, of the error string supplied in the buffer pointed to by <b>pszErrorStr</b>.
-If the string is too large to fit in the buffer, the string should be truncated, but the untruncated length should be specified here.

-`hPrinter`

-Spooler-supplied printer handle.

 `Level`

 Spooler-supplied level of the DEVQUERYPRINT_INFO structure.
 Currently, this member is always set to 1.

+`hPrinter`

+Spooler-supplied printer handle.

 `pDevMode`